Thinking about starting an online business? You’re not alone.

 What you need: Smartphone, engaging content ideas, niche

-How much it costs to start: Essentially free to $100 (for optional equipment or software)
+How much it costs: Essentially free to $100 (for optional equipment or software)

 How much you can earn: $100–$5,000+ monthly through sponsorships, ads, and product sales